 Traditional therapy works as long as motivation to change remains high, but because motivation naturally drops off as symptoms improve, many couples have trouble “breaking through” to the kind of relationship they want.
 I of course want to help my clients reduce their symptoms of anxiety, depression, criticism, blame, etc., but I also want to help them create a new vision for their relationship.
 This can only be done by altering each partner’s relationship with change.
 The couples intensive format uses the unpleasantness of the crisis to promote deep and lasting change.
 It provides enough time and space for partners to both fully feel the pain of their current situation and discover a way out.
 It builds motivation from the get-go so that each partner can start getting more of what they want out of their lives together.

 4) Better Return on Investment

 At some point, it became taboo for therapists to talk about money.
 As a couples therapist who recognizes finances as a massive relationship strain, I find this approach to be irresponsible.
 I believe we should absolutely be talking about the investment you’re making, and what you can expect in return.
-This is what financial folks call a “Return on Investment,” or ROI (not to be confused with what my field calls a “Release of Information!”).

 One of the more heartbreaking scenarios I see is one in which a partner’s stress about finances negatively impacts the relationship.
 When the other partner suggests getting help, anxiety about further financial strain pours fuel on the fire.
 The couple is often left feeling stuck in a catch-22: gamble on a therapist and hope spending money pays off, or roll the dice another way by foregoing needed treatment.